DeepRegNet/DeepReg/docs/doc_command.md

 - `--ddf` or `-d`, specifies the file path of the ddf.
 The ddf should be saved in a nifti file with suffix `.nii` or `.nii.gz`.
-The ddf should be a 4D tensor, where the first three dimensions correspond to the fixed image shape and the fourth dimension has 3 channels corresponding to x, y, z axises.
+The ddf should be a 4D tensor, where the first three dimensions correspond to the fixed image shape and the fourth dimension has 3 channels corresponding to x, y, z axes.

 **Optional:**